circleci/circleci-docs/jekyll/_ccie/update-nomad-clients-2190.md

 ### Find the Launch Configuration and Service Box IP address

-1. Select `Auto Scaling Group` located near the bottom of the left navigation pane
+1. Select `Auto Scaling Groups` located near the bottom of the left navigation pane
 2. Select the auto scaling group configuration associated with your Server installation.
 Typically resembles `*-ghe_nomad_clients_asg`
 3. Make note of the name of `Launch Configuration` under the `Details` tab.
 Typically resembles `terraform-20200114212820082700000001`
 4. In the left navigation pane, select `Launch Configurations`
-5. Locate the launch configuration that matches the one found in step 6.
+5. Locate the launch configuration that matches the one found in step 3.
 6. In the bottom pane, select the `View User Data ` link
 7. Scroll down or search for the `Creating config.hcl` section.
 8. Write down or copy the service box private IP address located in the client portion of the config located next to `servers = ["IP_ADDRESS:4647"]` You will need this in the next step.